vancomm/bleu-evaluator/README.md

 ```
 Usage: bleu [OPTIONS]

-  Calculate BLEU metric for each candidate in CANDIDATE file using references
+  Calculate BLEU score for each hypothesis in HYPOTHESIS file using
-  found in REFERENCE files.
-One file may specify several references or
+  references found in REFERENCE files.
+One file may specify several references
-  candidates by delimiting reference texts with an empty line (\n\n).
+  or hypotheses by delimiting items with empty lines.

   Supported FILE formats: doc, docx, txt.
 Other file extensions will be
   treated as UTF-8 text.

+  You can also supply references and hypotheses in interactive mode by
+  invoking the script without -r or -h options.
+You will be prompted for
+  missing data interactively.
+Alternatively, supply -i option to force
+  interactive prompt regardless of other options.

 Options:
   -r, --reference FILE   A file containing REFERENCE corpus.
 May be specified
                          multiple times.
-  -c, --candidate FILE  A file containing CANDIDATE corpora.
-May be specified
+  -h, --hypothesis FILE  A file containing HYPOTHESIS corpora.
+May be
-                        multiple times.
+                         specified multiple times.
+  -i, --interactive      Force interactive prompting of references and
+                         hypotheses.
   -v, --verbose          Verbosity level.
-May be repeated 1-3 times to increase
+May be repeated 1-3 times to
-                        verbosity.
+                         increase verbosity.
   --help                 Show this message and exit.
 ```